apache/openserverless-site/content/en/docs/reference/entities/feeds/_index.md

 However, if you want a high-performance feed, there is no substitute for persistent connections and long-polling or similar techniques.

-Since OpenWhisk and Nuvolaris actions must be short-running, an action cannot maintain a persistent connection to a third party .
-Instead, we must stand up a separate service (outside of OpenWhisk and Nuvolaris) that runs all the time.
+Since OpenWhisk and OpenServerless actions must be short-running, an action cannot maintain a persistent connection to a third party .
+Instead, we must stand up a separate service (outside of OpenWhisk and OpenServerless) that runs all the time.
 We call these *provider services*.
 A provider service can maintain connections to third party event sources that support long polling or other connection-based notifications.

-The provider service should provide a REST API that allows the OpenWhisk and Nuvolaris *feed action* to control the feed.
-The provider service acts as a proxy between the event provider and OpenWhisk and Nuvolaris – when it receives events from the third party, it sends them on to OpenWhisk and Nuvolaris by firing a trigger.
+The provider service should provide a REST API that allows the OpenWhisk and OpenServerless *feed action* to control the feed.
+The provider service acts as a proxy between the event provider and OpenWhisk and OpenServerless – when it receives events from the third party, it sends them on to OpenWhisk and OpenServerless by firing a trigger.

 The connection-based architecture is the highest performance option, but imposes more overhead on operations compared to the polling and hook